Published On: Feb 26 2013 10:54:06 PM ESTUpdated On: Feb 28 2015 02:00:00 AM EST

 1983: "Goodbye, Farewell and Amen," the finale of the TV series "M*A*S*H," becomes the most watched television program in history to that time, with 125 million people tuning in.
 The episode surpassed the single-episode ratings record that had been set by the "Dallas" episode that resolved the "Who Shot J.R.?" cliffhanger and would reign until 2010, when it was passed in total viewership by Super Bowl XLIV.

-1976: Actress and model Ali Larter, best known for the TV series "Heroes," as well as movie roles in "Varsity Blues," "The House on Haunted Hill" and "Final Destination," is born in Cherry Hill, N.J.
+1976: Actress and model Ali Larter, best known for the TV series "Heroes," as well as movie roles in "Varsity Blues," "The House on Haunted Hill" and "Final Destination," is born in Cherry Hill, New Jersey.

-1969: Actor Robert Sean Leonard, best known for his roles in the movie "Dead Poets Society" and the TV show "House, M.D.," is born in Westwood, N.J.
+1969: Actor Robert Sean Leonard, best known for his roles in the movie "Dead Poets Society" and the TV show "House, M.D.," is born in Westwood, New Jersey.

 1961: Actress Rae Dawn Chong, best known for movies such as "Quest for Fire," "The Color Purple," "Commando" and "Cheech & Chong's The Corsican Brothers," is born in Edmonton, Canada.
 She is the daughter of Tommy Chong, half of the comedic duo Cheech & Chong.

-1957: Actor John Turturro, best known for his roles in movies such as "Do the Right Thing," "Miller's Crossing," "Barton Fink," "Quiz Show," "The Big Lebowski," "O Brother, Where Art Thou?" and the "Transformers" film series, is born in Brooklyn, N.Y.
+1957: Actor John Turturro, best known for his roles in movies such as "Do the Right Thing," "Miller's Crossing," "Barton Fink," "Quiz Show," "The Big Lebowski," "O Brother, Where Art Thou?" and the "Transformers" film series, is born in Brooklyn, New York.

 1954: The first color television sets using the NTSC standard are offered for sale to the general public.
 The Westinghouse H840CK15 retailed for $1,295, or more than $11,000 in 2014 dollars, and was available only in the New York area.
 In April the price was cut to $1,110 after only 30 sets had been sold.
 Only 500 were ever built, and most were never sold, because there was very little programming in color at the time.

-1948: Actress Mercedes Ruehl, best known for her Oscar-winning role in "The Fisher King," as well as roles in other movies such as "Married to the Mob" (pictured), "Lost in Yonkers" and "Last Action Hero," is born in Queens, N.Y.
+1948: Actress Mercedes Ruehl, best known for her Oscar-winning role in "The Fisher King," as well as roles in other movies such as "Married to the Mob" (pictured), "Lost in Yonkers" and "Last Action Hero," is born in Queens, New York.

 1942: Rolling Stones founding member Brian Jones is born in Cheltenham, Gloucestershire, England.
 He was the group's leader early on, but drowned in a swimming pool in 1969 at the age of 27.